DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 It was extremely direct.

-"A history that I remember?"
+"In the history that I remember?"

 "That's right."

 "I'll start from conclusion:
-I believe focus on military equipment is an correct approach.
+I believe focus on military equipment is the correct approach.
-My Drake Nail is a general purpose model, simply put it designed to be used against all four races.
+My Drake Nail is a general purpose model, simply put it is designed to be used against all four races.
 Of course that includes spirits."

 "With that two stage gunpowder?"

 "Yes.
 For spirits you need [fire], without mistake.
-Another thing is that there are no records of them appearing in extremely cold regions therefore they are considered weak against [cold]."
+Another thing is that there are no records of them appearing in extremely cold regions, therefore they are considered to be weak against [cold]."

-"Here it is warm, so rejected."
+"It is warm here, so rejected."

-"That's it."
+"That's right."

-From battle records, there are no changes throughout a year when it comes spirits' raids in the Yurun.
+From the battle records, there are no changes throughout a year when it comes spirits' raids in the Yurun.
-Winter here is unable to weaken spirits' activity.
+The winter here is unable to weaken the spirits' activity.

 "Next is military strength.
 Honestly I'm not sure how reliable it is."